nicolossus/Master-thesis/docs/source/index.rst

 :Release: |version|
 :Date: |today|

-pyLFI is a Python toolbox for likelihood-free inference (LFI) of model parameters tailored towards computational neuroscience.
+pyLFI is a Python toolbox for likelihood-free inference (LFI) for estimating the posterior distributions of model parameters.

 .. toctree::
    :maxdepth: 2